kedacore/keda-docs/content/docs/2.11/concepts/scaling-jobs.md

 kind: ScaledJob
 metadata:
   name: {scaled-job-name}
-  labels:
-    my-label: my-label-value                  # labels on the ScaledJob will be copied to each Job
   annotations:
     autoscaling.keda.sh/paused: true          # Optional.
 Use to pause autoscaling of Jobs
-    my-annotation: my-annotation-value        # annotations on the ScaledJob will be copied to each Job
 spec:
   jobTargetRef:
     parallelism: 1                            # [max number of desired pods](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#controlling-parallelism)